Akashjalil22/Tennis-probabilities/README.md

 the recursions used to calculate the probabilities.

 # Update on memoization
-The probabilites_of_tennis_new file contains a different, but more pythonic, way of implementing memoization by using the lru_cache function as a decorator for the different probability calculations.
+The probabilites_of_tennis_new.py file contains a different, but more pythonic, way of implementing memoization by using the lru_cache function from functools as a decorator.